rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 >   of those theories.
 In particular, when choosing the fundamental posits
 >   of one's ontology, one must look to scientific practice rather than to
 >   philosophical prejudice. [^Maudlin2007p1]

-Ladyman & Ross:

->   According to the account we will give, science tells us many surprising
->   things, but it does not impugn the everyday status of objects like tables
->   and baseballs.
-These are, we will argue, aspects of the world with sufficient
->   cohesion at our scale that a group of cognitive systems with practically
->   motivated interest in tracking them would sort them into types for book-keeping
->   purposes. [^Ladyman2007p5]

 Papineau: